panulogic/cisf/README.md

 CISF stands for **"Canary In Software Factory"**.
-The idea is that CISF assertions do a similar job for your code as canaries do in coal-mines.
+The idea is that CISF assertions do a similar job for your code as canaries do for coal-miners.
 They give an early warning if your assumptions about the context your program is working in are incorrect.

 In a coal-mine you would of course make the assumption that air is good to breathe.
-The canaries you put into the mine would tell you it is by staying alive.
-If CISF assertions fail it is like a canary dying.
+The canaries you put into the mine would tell you it is so by staying alive.
+If Cisf assertions fail, it is like a canary dying.
 Something is wrong.
 A Canary stopped singing.

-Putting Canaries into a coalmine is an investment, it takes effort to put them there and you need to feed them.
+Putting Canaries into a coalmine is an investment, there is a cost associated with it.
 But it is a small investment compared to the cost of detecting that something is wrong too late.